Qortal/Brooklyn/mesa 3D driver/docs/ci/index.rst

 able to handle a whole pipeline's worth of jobs in less than 15 minutes (to compare, the build stage is about 10 minutes).

-If a test farm is short the HW to provide these guarantees, consider dropping tests to reduce runtime.
+If a test farm is short the HW to provide these guarantees, consider dropping tests to reduce runtime.  dEQP job logs print the slowest tests at the end of the run, and piglit logs the runtime of tests in the results.json.bz2 in the artifacts.
+Or, you can add the following to your job to only run some fraction (in this case, 1/10th) of the deqp tests.
-``VK-GL-CTS/scripts/log/bottleneck_report.py`` can help you find what tests were slow in a ``results.qpa`` file.
-Or, you can have a job with no ``parallel`` field set and:

 .. code-block:: yaml

     variables:
-      CI_NODE_INDEX: 1
-      CI_NODE_TOTAL: 10
+      DEQP_FRACTION: 10

 to just run 1/10th of the test list.